-Release Modification CSM release 1.1(1) This command was introduced.
-CSM-S release 1.1(1) This command was introduced.
+Release Modification CSM-S release 1.1(1) This command was introduced.
+CSM-S release 1.1(1) The minimum value for duration was changed from 4 to 0.

 If you do not specify a duration value, the default value is applied.